 It’s possible that some of the features in this malware detection system may be used on webpages that Google comes across that aren’t tied to advertisement and landing pages, as part of Google’s Safe Browsing Diagnostic Program, since Google wouldn’t want to deliver searchers to pages that contain malware.

 There has been a lot of speculation and guesses about what types of features might be involved the classification of pages for quality in Google’s Panda, including things like numbers and sizes and locations of advertisements and a ratio of advertisements to content, reading levels and originality of content, and many others.
-The amount of actual features could be fairly large, and like the intrustion features in this malware classification approach may change over time in how much weight each feature is given based upon training data used.
+The number of actual features could be fairly large, and like the intrusion features in this Google malware detection classification approach may change over time in how much weight each feature is given based upon training data used.